avinashvarna/mfa_experiments/README.md

 ```
 (Some recent versions of MFA leave the textgrids in `temp/train_pretrained_aligner/pretrained_aligner/textgrids/`.
 You may need to `cp` them into `output`)

-This will generate the acoustic model and generate the alignments in output in the TextGrid format.
+This will generate the acoustic model and the alignments in the `output` dir in the TextGrid format.
 See instructions above for using this output.

 ## Speech to text
 To use the generated acoustic model to train a language model and use it for Speech to text, run the following commands.
 Note that the accuracy will be very low, since we trained on only 65 shlokas.